aws-amplify/docs/docs/guides/graphql/fragments/js/image-and-file-uploads.md

 ```

 Next you will be creating a GraphQL API with a type that has an image field.
 This image can only be accessed by someone using our app.
 If someone tries to fetch this image directly, they will not be able to view it.

-For the image field, we'll create a GraphQL type type that holds all of the information we need in order to create and read private files from an S3 bucket, including the bucket name and region as well as the key we'd like to read from the bucket.

 ```sh
 amplify add api